 What they can cut

 Silhouettes are great at cutting paper and vinyl.
-(Glowforges are not able to cut vinyl so plan on getting a Silhouette if you want to cut vinyl.
+(Glowforges are not able to cut most vinyl so plan on getting a Silhouette if you want to cut vinyl.
 It is possible to cut PVC free vinyl with a Glowforge but it is much harder to find.)

-You can also use a pen with your silhouette and have it draw things.
+You can also use a pen with your Silhouette and draw things.
 I have used this to address envelopes with glitter gel pens for a wedding and I got many compliments.